- Published on

 The problem isn't the tools - they work as designed.
 The problem is using modern engineering practices to build poorly-architected systems more efficiently.
 We've gotten very good at deploying bad architecture faster.

+What if we could have both?
 This is where declarative insight matters.
 Separate knowledge from ceremony.
 What if proven patterns were accessible without requiring everyone to become ensemble modeling experts?
-What if understanding business semantics didn't mean months of entity-relationship diagrams before seeing value?
+What if understanding business semantics didn't mean months of design work before seeing value?

 Standing on the Shoulders of Giants